 There is one other particular festival that is also worthy of inclusion in the long list of bonkers, juvenile, crazy and fun-filled festivals: La Batalla del Vino.

-This festival is held annually on ‘El Día de San Pedro’, which is the 29th June.
-However, the celebrations commence the day before and continue on afterwards.
+This festival is held annually on ‘El Día de San Pedro’, which is on the 29th of June.
+However, the celebrations commence the day before and continue afterwards.

 There are various theories on how and why ‘La Batalla del Vino’ began but one is that in the 6thC when the patron of the city of Haro, San Felices of Bilibio died, people made pilgrimages to the spot where he was buried in the caves of Bilibio, located just 6km from Haro.
 Sometime during the 20thC baptisms were held at the Chapel of Bilibio and patrons were anointed with wine rather than water.
 Over time these baptisms became more celebratory and the wine battle was created.

-The night of the 28th June is essentially a giant, raucous street party with brass bands playing, everyone singing and dancing on the streets and an endless supply of alcohol and tapas oozing from the local bars and restaurants.
-The idea of the festival is to party until dawn and then head straight to the wine fight afterwards, which kicks off at 7am.
+The night of the 28th of June is essentially a giant, raucous street party with brass bands playing, everyone singing and dancing on the streets and an endless supply of alcohol and tapas oozing from the local bars and restaurants.
+The idea of the festival is to party until dawn and then head straight to the wine fight afterwards, which kicks off at 7 am.